Louis van Gaal: Playing and early coaching career

 Van Gaal was born in Amsterdam.
 As a youngster, he started playing for the Amsterdam amateur side RKSV de Meer.
 At the age of 20, he joined the second team of Ajax, but was never chosen to play in the first team, which at the time boasted players such as Johan Cruyff and Johan Neeskens in the midfield positions.
 He was loaned to Belgian First Division side Royal Antwerp playing under Guy Thys with whom he was runner-up in the Belgian top division in 1974 and 1975.
 During his time with Antwerp, Van Gaal suffered a broken nose in a friendly against Kortrijk.
-After four years spent in Belgium, he returned to his homeland and made his Eredivisie debut for Telstar under the guidance of manager, Mircea Petescu, whom he followed to Sparta Rotterdam.
+After four years spent in Belgium, he returned to his homeland and made his Eredivisie debut for Telstar under the guidance of manager, Mircea Petescu, whom he followed to Sparta.
+He spent the most of his playing days at the Rotterdam West club and missed a penalty for them in the 1983–84 UEFA Cup against Spartak Moscow, but scored one in the same competition a year later against Hamburger SV.

 He later joined AZ, where he also became assistant coach in 1986.
 After a short career at AZ, he returned to Ajax to become Leo Beenhakker's assistant.
 When Beenhakker left in 1991, Van Gaal took over as manager.